MYanello/redis-caching/README.md

 # Requirements
 All of the mandatory requirements were implemented successfully.
 ## Redis Serialization Protocol
-This was toyed with a bit in the aioredis branch, but was scrapped in favor of spending more time writing tests.
+This was toyed with a bit in the aioredis branch, but was scrapped in favor of spending more time writing tests and trying to implement the concurrency.
 ## Concurrency
 This was intended to be implemented initially, hence the choice of FastAPI over Flask.
-Time constraints prevented me from successfully getting this out the door though.
+Time constraints prevented me from successfully getting this out the door.